|South Texas Orthopaedics and Sports Medicine

 Floresville, TX 78114 USA

 Rabies is caused by a virus that attacks the nervous system.
-It is a disease that affects only mammals (such as raccoons, bats, dogs, horses, and humans).
+It is a disease that affects only mammals (such as raccoons, bats, dogs, cats, and humans).
 Without treatment, rabies is fatal.

 Rabies develops in two stages.